yuen33/blender-light-studio/README.md

 ## Features
   - Add/Remove lights around objects (0,0,0)
   - Add unlimited number of lights
-  - Each light has options like intensity, color, scale, distance, etc...
+  - Each light has options like intensity, color, scale, distance, etc.
-  - Easy 2D manupulation of light which translates to 3D positioning of light
+  - Easy 2D manipulation of light which translates to 3D positioning of light
   - Realistic HDR light textures included
   - Each light can have different light texture
   - Toggle lights